-My midlife crisis manifested itself in this yearning for seasonal weather, serious mountains, clean air, and pristine nature, with few people.
-After a few twists and turns, I lucked out and got all that I wished for with Six Senses and The Kingdom of Bhutan.
+My midlife crisis manifested in this yearning for seasonal weather, serious mountains, clean air, and pristine nature, with few people.
+After a few twists and turns, I lucked out and got all I wished for with Six Senses and The Kingdom of Bhutan.

 What makes your property a true standout?

 We offer a personal journey to discover The Kingdom of Bhutan.
 Rather than a singular hotel stay, we deliver an immersive cultural safari with relaxed luxury lodges to pamper you along the way.
 With five contemporary Bhutanese lodges, each showcasing the diversity and character of its valley, we share the ultimate slow travel itinerary.
-Explore with your own guide and driver who offer you maximum flexibility to dive deep into Bhutanese life and spirituality—go hard with maximum adventure or gently glide through this hidden kingdom’s picture-perfect landscapes.
+Explore with your own guide and driver, who offer you maximum flexibility to dive deep into Bhutanese life and spirituality—go hard with maximum adventure or gently glide through this hidden kingdom’s picture-perfect landscapes.

 Rather than a singular hotel stay, we deliver an immersive cultural safari with relaxed luxury lodges to pamper you along the way.

 What sort of client request do you love to meet?